-Specializing in a skill, niche, problem or not?
+Specializing in a skill, niche, problem or not at all?

-I’m sure you’ve heard about niching down before.
+I’m sure you’ve heard about niching down your freelance digital marketing services before.
 Loads of people talk about it, and it typically allows you to command more money for projects while doing less work because you can position yourself as a specialist and re-use the same templates, etc. with multiple clients to speed up your workflow.

 There is plenty of room for most types of freelancers.
 Facebook ads specialist in X niche is a popular example.
 Taking on those types of projects work pretty well if you like to do implementation work.
 For many of these, it is plug and play- you have a funnel or two that you replicate for most clients.

 Others prefer to work on more high-level projects like as an external marketing manager.
 Here you might be helping with the direction, strategy, and some implementation work.
 You’ll typically help a certain type of business go from one stage to another.

 If you know a bit of email marketing, Facebook ads, content marketing, and the other disciplines, you might want to take on broader digital marketing consulting projects early on to figure out which market fits you the most.